Dream Job (Easy)

 Robin has fired his arrow and seen that he is good enough to earn a living from his writing.
 But he is yet to quit his day job.

 It’s better not to quit the day job yet.
-Rather it would be prudent, if he takes some time and thinks how he can take out some time for his freelance writing career.
-Maybe 2-3 hours a day after office hours or 8-10 hours in the weekend.
+Rather it would be prudent if he takes some time and thinks about how he can take out some time for his freelance writing career.
+Maybe 2-3 hours a day after office hours or 8-10 hours at the weekend.

-While you are still a newbie in a market, it is worthy to take some more time to see that whether you can continue it for a long time and also whether it’s giving you that much happiness as you had thought it would.
-If it’s so you can go ahead and transmute your part time journey into a full time affair or else you can continue with your current day job.
+While you are still a newbie in a market, it is worth taking some more time to see that whether you can continue it for a long time and also whether it’s giving you that much happiness as you had thought it would.
+If it’s so, you can go ahead and transmute your part-time journey into a full-time affair, or else you can continue with your current day job.

 6th Step: Set an earning goal